Rudranshkaushik/End-to-End-ML-Project/README.md

 ## 📌 Overview
 This repository contains an **end-to-end machine learning project** that demonstrates the complete lifecycle of an ML solution — from data ingestion and preprocessing to model training, evaluation, and deployment-ready structure.

 The project is built using **industry best practices** such as modular coding, configuration-driven pipelines, logging, and exception handling.

-It is suitable for **real-world applications** and **ML Engineer / Data Scientist interviews**.
+## 🌐 Flask Application & Deployment
+The project includes a Flask-based web application that serves the trained machine learning model through a simple and intuitive interface.
+The Flask app loads the saved model and preprocessing pipeline to perform real-time predictions on user-provided input.
+The application is structured to be deployment-ready, making it easy to containerize using Docker and deploy on cloud platforms such as AWS, Azure, or GCP.
+This setup demonstrates how an ML model can be transitioned from experimentation to a production-like environment.

 ---